What is HPV? (Human Papillomavirus)

 How readily is HPV spread?

-It is very contagious because it spreads through touching skin directly.
-You or your partner can get the virus without sharing any body fluids.
+• The contagion spreads very easily because people can pass it on through touching skin.
+You or your partner can catch the virus without sharing any body fluids.
 Your partner can give you the infection, or you can give it to them, even without ejaculating.
-It can be transmitted thru vaginal, anal or oral sex.
+It can be transmitted through vaginal, anal, or oral sex.

 Diagnosis and Examination

-• A medical professional can usually identify genital warts simply by visual examination.
-High-risk HPV types do not produce symptoms, so you’ll probably discover an infection during a regular Pap smear or screening.
+• Doctors can usually see genital warts just by looking.
+High-risk HPV types don’t cause symptoms, so you’ll likely find an infection during a routine Pap smear or screening.

-• Pap smear checks for cervical cancer and precancerous cells that can turn into cancer if not treated.
-High-risk HPV cancer is nearly always the cause of HPV related cancers.
+• Pap smear checks for cervical cancer and cells that can become cancer if not treated.
+HPV cancer is usually caused by high-risk HPV.

 • No FDA-approved tests for identifying it on the vulva, vagina, penis, scrotum, rectum, or anus in the US.
 Cancers linked to it in these body regions are far less prevalent than cervical cancer.